d0tTino/TaskCascadence/README.md

 See the [Go plugin README](examples/go_plugin/README.md) and [Rust plugin README](examples/rust_plugin/README.md) for build instructions.

+## Hashing User IDs

+User identifiers passed to emission helpers are hashed before transport.
+Provide a secret via the ``CASCADENCE_HASH_SECRET`` environment variable to salt these hashes, e.g. ``CASCADENCE_HASH_SECRET=abc123``.
+Omitting the variable hashes the plain ID.

 ## n8n Export

 Tasks registered with Cascadence can be exported as an n8n workflow using the